TonyZhaoyu/blog_source/Blog/source/_posts/book-notes/linux-p-int.md

 };
 ```

-Note taht sin_port and sin_addr should be in network byte order.
+Note that sin_port and sin_addr should be in network byte order.
 Hence, there should be a conversion from host to the network byte order.
 More commonly used methods for IPv4/v6 with dotted-decimal or hex-string conversion to presentation format are inet_pton() and inet_ntop(), defined in *arpa/inet.h*.

 An example of a TCP client connection could be the following: